xiaoyun4/articulatory-movement/README.md

-# the-demo-of-icip
+# the-demo-of-articulatory-movements
-The articulatory animation of the article 'A Realistic 3D Articulatory Animation System based on convolutional Neural Network'.
+The articulatory animation of the article 'LTRCNN: Long-Term Recurrent Convolutional Neural Network for Articulatory Movement Prediction'.